504 plan

 Decodable texts

-Books or passages written to practice a specific phonics pattern in early literacy instruction.
-For example, a decodable text written to practice the VCe pattern would contain main words following that pattern such as racenice, and rose.
-Decodable texts contain mostly regular words and some high-frequency sight words so that students can read independently.
+Decodable texts are books or passages written to practice a specific phonics pattern in early literacy instruction.
+For example, a decodable text written to practice the VCe pattern would contain words following that pattern such as “race,” “nice,” and “rose.”
+Decodable texts contain mostly regular words and some high-frequency irregular words so that students can read independently.

-Applying knowledge of phonics to convert the letters or graphemes in a word to the sounds they represent, and then blending the sounds together to read the word.
+Decoding involves applying knowledge of sound-spelling correspondences to convert the graphemes in a word to the sounds they represent and then blending the sounds together to read the word.

 Differentiation

-Adapting instruction to fit the needs of all students.
+Differentiation involves adapting instruction to fit the needs of each student.
 This includes providing any necessary supports, resources, or scaffolds to make the lesson appropriately challenging for each student.

 Diphthong

-Two connected vowel sounds that glide into each other (e.g., “oi” in soil and “ue” in blue).
-Sometimes considered a subset of the vowel team syllable type, and sometimes distinguished as its own, seventh category.
+Diphthongs consist of two connected vowel sounds that glide into each other (e.g., “oi” in “soil”).
+Syllables with diphthongs sometimes are considered a subset of the vowel-team syllable type, and sometimes they are distinguished as a separate syllable type.

 Dyslexia